-For a comprehensive performance evaluation of our iterative solvers, in Table \ref{tab6xx} we report on the elapsed CPU time and \texttt{MVPs} that are needed to solve six shifted linear systems with a different level of difficulty in terms of grid size and reaction parameters.
-The large value of convection coefficients $\vec{\beta}$ and reaction parameters in Eq. (\ref{eq4.1}) always results in highly nonsymmetric, ill-conditioned finite difference matrix $A$ \cite{MBGGLG}.
-In this experiment we set $Max_{mvps}= 6000$.
-We can see from Table~\ref{tab6xx} that both \texttt{sCMRH($m$)} and \texttt{sQMRIDR($s$)} were able to solve all the shifted linear systems, while \texttt{sGMRES($m$)} and \texttt{sAd-SGMRES($m$)} (except the problem with $(h,r)=(1/50,400)$) could not.
-The reason might be that the \texttt{sGMRES($m$)} and \texttt{sAd-SGMRES($m$)} methods were more sensitive than the other two shifted iterative solvers to the high nonsymmetry and indefiniteness of the coefficient matrix.
-In addition, although \texttt{sQMRIDR($s$)} always required less number of \texttt{MVPs} than those required by other two shifted iterative solvers, it was still more expensive in terms of the elapsed CPU time.
-We have given before a possible explaination for this phenomenon happened to \texttt{sQMRIDR($s$)}.
-From the results, we can conclude that the proposed \texttt{sCMRH($m$)} method is efficient for solving shifted linear systems arising from the discretization of FDEs.
+For a more comprehensive performance evaluation of different algorithms, in Table \ref{tab6xx} we report on elapsed CPU time and \texttt{MVPs} required to solve the six shifted linear systems with different grid size and reaction parameters.
+Large values of convection coefficients $\vec{\beta}$ and reaction parameter $r$ in Eq. (\ref{eq4.1}) always result in highly nonsymmetric, ill-conditioned finite difference matrix $A$ \cite{MBGGLG}.
+In these experiment we set $Max_{mvps}= 6000$.
+We can see from Table~\ref{tab6xx} that in our runs only \texttt{sCMRH($m$)} and \texttt{sQMRIDR($s$)} are able to solve all the shifted linear systems.
+The reason might be that the \texttt{sGMRES($m$)} and \texttt{sAd-SGMRES($m$)} methods are more sensitive than the other two shifted iterative solvers to the high nonsymmetry and indefiniteness of the coefficient matrix.
+In addition, although \texttt{sQMRIDR($s$)} always requires less number of \texttt{MVPs} than the other two shifted iterative solvers, it is still more expensive in terms of elapsed CPU time due to the extra vector operations.
+Based on these results, we conclude that the proposed \texttt{sCMRH($m$)} method is an efficient algorithm to solve shifted linear systems arising in the discretization of FDEs.